plone/training/mastering-plone/behaviors_2.rst

     We don't want people to vote twice.
     There are many ways to ensure this and each one has flaws.

-    We chose this way to show you how to access information from the request the browser of the user sent to us.
+    We chose this way to show you how to access information from the request that the browser of the user sent to us.

-    First, we get the IP address of the user, then we access a small set of headers from the user's browser and generate an md5 checksum of this.
+    First, we get the IP address of the user, then we access a small set of headers from the user's browser and generate an md5 checksum from this data.

-    The vote method wants a vote and a request.
+    The vote method requires a vote and a request.
 We check the preconditions, then we convert the vote to an integer, store the request to ``voted`` and the votes into the ``votes`` dictionary.
     We just count there how often any vote has been given.

     Everything else is just python.